shreyansh-hub/PressWay/README.md

 ## Features

-- View the latest news articles.
+- Real-time news aggregation from multiple sources.
-- Filter news by categories such as Technology, Sports, Business, etc.
+- Automated content updates and dynamic content delivery.
 - Responsive UI for mobile and desktop users.
 - Integration with a backend server using ExpressJS for data fetching.